 Davy’s passing is more than saying good-bye to a beloved entertainer.
 It leads to other memories of a 1960s ( or ‘70s or ‘80s) childhood that are long gone.
 It’s ironic that Pleasant Valley Sunday was originally written as a swipe at suburbia.
 Now that song brings back wonderful memories of lazy summer nights catching fireflies in bottles or swimming in our above-ground pools while music blared from our transistor radios.
 “Rows of houses that are all the same and no one seems to care”.
 Those brick homes and their neatly-manicured lawns are now replaced by boarded up buildings defaced by graffiti, at least in my old neighborhood.
 The comfy JC Penny and Sears Roebuck-equipped house of my youth now resembles a graffiti-laden respite for gang members.

 Davy's vocals rarely faltered.
 His pitch was always spot on.
 Even in later years he always hit the notes in concert.
 He had a good rapport with his fans, he never seemed to have a bad day or a complaint from his admirers.
 How rare is that in the celebrity world?
 As Micky said in a Associated Press interview last week “What you saw is what you got.
 He was very much a song-and-dance man, life of the party, always telling jokes, always on, an entertainer and just a great guy to be around.”

 Davy was adorable til the end.
 Sure, he gained some weight and often sported the standard uniform of aging Baby Boomer guys – shorts and Hawaiian shirts, but his indefatigable spirit always shone through.
-He last performed in mid-February at a resort in central New York and seemed fine, his normal perky self.
+He last performed in mid-February in Oklahoma and seemed fine, his normal perky self.